 A common question we get asked is, “If I have a tare weight, how do I correct it?”
-Thus, we are going to answer the questions by discussing How to Correct Tare Weight when using Load Cells or Proving Rings.
+Thus, we are going to answer the question by discussing how to Correct for Tare Weight when using Load Cells or Proving Rings.

 All instruments have different characteristics that may or may not require correction for the tare weight.